St Paul's Church, Holgate

-The church is built of brick faced with sandstone, and it has a slate roof.
-The piers are made of cast iron.
-It consists of a continuous nave and chancel, with north and south aisles, the nave extending one bay further west than the aisles.
-The west wall has buttresses and two tall pinnacles; similar pinnacles at the east end have been taken down.
-There is a bellcote at the gable end.
-There is a central doorway, flanked by narrow pointed arches, with a large rose window above.
+The church is built of brick faced with sandstone and has a slate roof.
+The piers are of cast iron.
+It consists of a continuous nave and chancel with north and south aisles, the nave extending one bay further west than the aisles.
+The west wall has buttresses and two tall pinnacles; similar pinnacles at the east end have been removed.
+A bellcote stands at the gable end.
+The central doorway is flanked by narrow pointed arches, with a large rose window above.
 The east end has a three-light Geometrical window, while the other windows are lancets.
-On the north side is a vestry, and there is a basement under the north aisle.
+On the north side is a vestry, and there is a basement beneath the north aisle.

-Inside the church is a king post roof, which also has collar trusses and arched braces.
-There is a gallery at the west end, which has been converted into an office and meeting room.
+Inside, the church has a king-post roof with collar trusses and arched braces.
+A gallery at the west end has been converted into an office and meeting room.